grig23/primetime.en/help/programming/tvsdk-1.4-for-android/delete-replace-content-vod/ad-delete-replace-use-cases/android-1.4-replace-ranges-with-aud.md

 ---
 description: You can insert ads into VOD content.
-seo-description: You can insert ads into VOD content.
-seo-title: Replace time ranges with an ad
 title: Replace time ranges with an ad
-uuid: 50cdcc06-7df5-414b-95d4-c684bc68dce3
 ---

 # Replace time ranges with an ad{#replace-time-ranges-with-an-ad}